tmonck/todo-rest/readme.md

   > New resource instances should not have an `id` property set.
 If you are trying to update an existing resource instance, use the PUT method instead.

-- For PUT operations, if the `id` in the querystring does not match the `id` in the request body, the API will return a response with a status code of 400 (Bad Request), and the following plain text in the response body:
+- For PUT operations, if the `id` in the URL does not match the `id` in the request body, the API will return a response with a status code of 400 (Bad Request), and the following plain text in the response body:

-  > The id in the querystring did not match the id in the request body.
+  > The id in the URL did not match the id in the request body.